jindian/linux_note/linux_startup/start_kernel_part_V.md

 ## reserve memory for initrd

   [initrd (initial ramdisk)](https://en.wikipedia.org/wiki/Initrd) is a scheme for loading a temporary root file system into memory, which may be used as part of the Linux startup process. initrd and initramfs refer to two different methods of achieving this.
-Both are commonly used to make preparations before the real root file system can be mounted
+Both are commonly used to make preparations before the real root file system can be mounted.

 # Links: